CapitainFan/Beeper/README.md

 # Meeper
-A web-site, for posting beeps, where you can follow other users
+A web-site, for posting meeps (like tweets in tweeter), where you can follow other users